-A quick guide to On Page SEO and Off Page SEO for bloggers
+A quick guide to On Page SEO basics and Off Page SEO Basics for bloggers

-If you have a blog and post regularly it will take you two weeks of posting before you decide that you need to know more about SEO (Search Engine Optimisation).
-If you blog but have yet to jump into the whole SEO thing, you’ve probably got a few questions.
-So let’s start right at the beginning and what is the most useful to know – On Page and Off Page SEO.
+If you have a blog and post regularly, it will take you two weeks of posting before you decide that you need to know more about SEO (Search Engine Optimisation).
+If you blog, but have yet to jump into the whole SEO thing, you’ve probably got a few questions.
+So let’s start right at the beginning and what is the most useful to know – On Page Basics and Off Page SEO Basics.

-On Page SEO refers to the SEO that is on your blog itself and in your blog’s structure as well as in the content (your blog posts and pages).
+On Page SEO refers to the SEO that is on your blog itself and in your site’s structure as well as in the content (your blog posts and pages).

 Internal linking and deep linking <—- sounds heavy, but it’s not.

 It’s important that you link to other relevant sections of your blog or website in the content.
 This helps readers and search engines navigate around your site more efficiently.
 It also helps you find scraped content.
 You can see all through this post I have linked to other useful posts on my site, that’s internal linking.
 Find out more about internal linking here.

 If a blog was a book, the categories would be the chapters and the tags would be the index… Some bloggers love tags, I can’t stand them and although people tell me that tags are great for tag surfing around a site, I have never used them for this purpose.
 In fact, I think I am tag blind…